euler-xyz/euler-tokenlist/README.md

 ## Coingecko list with permits

 The full [Coingecko token list](https://tokens.coingecko.com/uniswap/all.json) is processed daily to detect permit support in all tokens.
-The results are commited to the repo and available in `coingecko-tokenlist-with-permits.json` and under a [TODO url]().
+The results are commited to the repo and available in `coingecko-tokenlist-with-permits.json` and under a [url]('https://raw.githubusercontent.com/euler-xyz/euler-tokenlist/master/coingecko-tokenlist-with-permits.json').

 ## Euler token list